jacastanon01/tcpserver/readme.md

 	app := &application{
 		logger: logger,
 	}
-	// First we estalbish the connection with our local server and listen to a specified port on the server listener, err := net.Listen("tcp", ":8080")
+	// First we establish the connection with our local server and listen to a specified port on the server listener, err := net.Listen("tcp", ":8080")
 	if err != nil {
 		app.logger.Error(err.Error())
 	}
-	// This is an infinite loop to keep the conneciton alive for {
+	// This is an infinite loop to keep the connection alive for {
 		logger.Info("Waiting for client to connect")
 		// This is awaiting the connection and establishing a client.
 This is a blocking call, so the server will not proceed until this receives data